skulpt/skulpt/CONTRIBUTING.md

 # Contributing to Skulpt

-## How to update the accept a pull request and update the version.
+## How to accept a pull request and update the version.

 TODO: Brad.
 Please update these to conform to the steps you actually take.
+            I'd be interested to know who checks in the built files?
+            I'm assuming that you alone control the version.
             I have supplied the new Bower steps.

 1. Pull the latest code into your local repository.